RichardPoroszlay/Odd-One-Out/doc/functional-specification.md

 less likely to grow bored.
 This diversity and engagement factor contribute significantly to the program's appeal and effectiveness in delivering enjoyable gameplay experiences.

+## Developers purpose
+Our purpose is to create an open source, free application which helps the education of the young generation.
+We also want the game to be available in digital format.

+We are planning to create four game modes:
+- Base game
+- Time race
+- Input based
+- Hardcore

 ## Functional specification of requirement list

 | Modul   | ID   | Name       | Description |